TrustAIRLab/ML-Doctor/README.md

 Note: we have the same [```ShadowAttackModel```](./utils/define_models.py#L15) and [```PartialAttackModel```](./utils/define_models.py#L56) in the code.

 ### For ModInv
-For Secret Revealer method, users should use a pre-trained model as the evaluation model.
-In our paper we choose a ResNet18 model and name it as ```{Dataset}_eval.pth``` with the same path as the target model.
+For the Secret Revealer method, users should use a pre-trained model as the evaluation model.
+In our paper, we choose a ResNet18 model and name it as ```{Dataset}_eval.pth``` with the same path as the target model.

 ### For AttrInf and ModSteal
-There are two modes in general, i.e. Partial and Shadow.
+There are two general modes, i.e., partial and shadow.

 For more details, you can check our paper.